tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 All commands are prefixed with `set interfaces l2tpv3 l2tpeth0` where `l2tpeth0` is a numbered interface starting from 0.

-Between the EXIT NODE configuration and the CLIENT node the following values are filled
+Between the exit node configuration and the client node the following values are filled:

 ```
 - destination-port <> source-port